tkdguy/landing/src/pages/docs/custom-games.md

 No matter which game you're trying to play **the first step is to follow each other on the forum**.
 See [Add a friend to your friend list](#add-a-friend-to-your-friend-list)

-Hosting isn't complicated but involves several networking concept that you need to understand before diving in so please make sure to take your time to read this guide to understand the concepts involved in hosting.
+Hosting isn't complicated but involves several networking concepts that you need to understand before diving in so please make sure to take your time to read this guide to understand the concepts involved in hosting.
 You can also take a look at the [Introduction](#introduction) if there's anything you don't understand.

 ## Introduction